 Guinea pigs make excellent pets that rarely, if ever, try to bite.
 They are very good-natured and social, and they seem to enjoy being cuddled as long as you hold them securely and don't attempt to turn them on their backs.
 They also learn to recognize their caregivers and will whistle at them in greeting when they approach.

 These are active creatures that like to have a lot of space, and require roomy, well-ventilated habitats.
-They have an endearing habit of "popcorning," which is kind of a joyful little hop and kick combination.
-To provide some enrichment and mental stimulation, you can let them run around in Guinea pig balls for short periods with proper supervision.
+They have an endearing habit of "pop-corning," which is a joyful little hop and kick combination.
+To provide some extra enrichment and mental stimulation, you can let them run around in a Guinea pig play pen while you're there to make sure they stay safe.

 - Guinea pigs like to live with others of their species, but they should be of the same sex in order to avoid unwanted litters.